-This course includes an intensive 12-day expedition to Tanzania to observe firsthand the dilemmas of parks and peoples we have discussed in class.
-We are scheduled to visit Tarangire, Lake Manyara, Mt.
-Meru, and Serengeti National Parks, the Ngorongoro Conservation Area, and nearby Maasai villages.
-Both on campus and in Tanzania, the course emphasizes student contributions and presentations.
+The class emphasizes student contributions and presentations.
 Students are required to read one or two books a month over the summer, and to come to campus in the fall well-prepared to discuss each one, including co-leading the discussion of one of the readings.
-Students are also expected to carry out literature research on a particular conservation dilemma in East Africa that is of interest to them for the final assignment of the seminar, a 6- to 8-page paper, and to present the main findings of that paper during evening seminars as we travel in East Africa.
+Students are also expected to carry out literature research on a particular conservation dilemma in East Africa that is of interest to them for the final assignment of the seminar, an 8- to 10-page paper, and to present the main findings of that paper to the class during our last few meetings.

 Bing Professor in Human Biology, Emeritus

 Susan Charnley received her PhD in Anthropology from Stanford in 1994, with a dissertation on livestock herding and rangeland management in Tanzania.
-Since then, she has returned to Tanzania to do research on ecotourism and community-based forest management.
+Since then, she has returned to Tanzania to do research on ecotourism and community forestry.
 Since 2002 Susan has worked as a Research Social Scientist with the USDA Forest Service’s Pacific Northwest Research Station in Portland, OR.
-Her research interests lie in community-based natural resource management, and in ways to promote conservation while sustaining rural livelihoods in the western U.S. and East and West Africa.
-Susan has done other trips to Africa with Stanford Travel-Study, and was Co-Instructor with Bill Durham in the previous 2011 and 2014 Tanzania Field Seminars.
+Her research interests lie in how to sustain rural, natural-resource based livelihoods in ways that are compatible with conservation, and in community-based natural resource management.
+Most of her research takes place in the western U.S. and in Africa.
+Susan has led other trips to Africa with Stanford Travel-Study, and has been Co-Instructor with Bill Durham in the previous 2011, 2014, and 2017 Tanzania Field Seminars.